-- 1. On Unix systems, the names of disks and directories appearing in the full path specification for a file are separated by slashes (e.g. your Library project on our server is actually stored in the directory /home/group-login-name/Library). - 2.
+- 1. On Unix systems, the names of disks and directories appearing in the full path specification for a file are separated by slashes (e.g. because Macs are Unix-based, if I store a copy of the Library project on my Desktop, it shows up on my computer as something like /Users/russ/Desktop/Library). - 2.
 On Wintel systems, a backslash (\) is used instead. - 3.
 On older (OS 9 and before which is what was in use at the time Java was first developed) Macintoshes, a colon (:) was used.